Fighting Campylobacter food poisoning

 This raises the possibility that Campylobacter can respond to stress-associated hormones in its host by changing into a more virulent form capable of crossing out of the gut and into other tissues.
-This might explain why some chicken carcasses carry Campylobacter not just on their surfaces but deep inside the muscle where they survive better-DEFINE if cooking is inadequate.
+This might explain why some chicken carcasses carry Campylobacter not just on their surfaces but deep inside the muscle where they survive better.

 Campylobacter bacteria need oxygen but cannot grow at the levels of oxygen found in the air.
 The response of the organisms to different levels of oxygen is only poorly understood.
 Scientists at the University of Sheffield and IFR are characterising how Campylobacter senses levels of oxygen and how it switches production of some proteins on or off to tailor its respiration to its environment

 Campylobacter cannot metabolise glucose and other sugars, instead they are dependent on other carbon sources found in their environment to sustain growth.
 Researchers at the University of Sheffield, IFR and IAH, have found that, in the low oxygen environment of the gut, C. jejuni metabolism is limited to a small range of amino acids.
 Mutant strains, which lack the ability to metabolise the amino acids serine and aspartic acid, do not colonise well.